At a glance

-What you are really choosing between
+What are you really choosing between?

 The stated question — "which sandbox?" — conceals a more fundamental one: how strong an isolation boundary does your workload actually need, and how much operational weight are you willing to carry to get it.
 Those two move in opposite directions.
 A stronger boundary almost always costs more to run.